-I learned to slow down, and the shift to a slower pace had a dramatic effect, not only for me, but also for the emotional connection I could create with my audience.
+Over time, I learned to slow down, and the shift to a slower pace had a dramatic effect, not only for me, but also for the emotional connection I could create with my audience.
 I realized that I often packed too much content into my presentations, which made me talk real fast to get it all in.
-So, I cut out a third of my material to give myself, and my audience, room to breathe.
+So, I cut out a portion of my material to give myself, and my audience, room to breathe.

 I was calm.
 There was no panic.
 I was just having a conversation with my audience instead of giving a speech.
 I wasn’t performing or doing some kind of “schtick”.
 I was thinking and feeling and doing all of my content, and there was absolutely no stress.